tensorflow/docs/site/en/install/pip.md

     steps and go to "4.
 Install TensorFlow".
 However, it's still recommended not skipping the steps.
 Use
     [Miniconda](https://docs.conda.io/en/latest/miniconda.html){:.external} to
     install Python and pip.
-It create a separate environment to avoid changing any installed software in your system.
+It creates a separate environment to avoid changing any installed software in your system.

     ### 2. Install Miniconda